-The grounds were ringed by an ancient wrought iron fence that was bent and deformed by time, but not as distorted as the old maples alongside the road.
-Their limbs had been white-coated accenting their broad curves.
+The cemetery grounds were ringed by an ancient wrought iron fence that was bent and deformed by time, but not as distorted as the twisted old maples alongside the road.
+The tree limbs had been white-coated by the snow, accenting their broad curves.
 The hill rose behind to hide the rows of houses just over the crest if I positioned the camera carefully.
-An old mausoleum sat higher up behind the snow mounded headstones and monuments giving a good background point.
+An old mausoleum sat higher up behind the headstones and monuments that were mounded by snow, giving a good background point.

-The scene was just right as it was, it was only a matter of waiting for the overcast to thin enough to give good light.
-Passing cars slowed down to see what the guy with the tripod was doing simply standing along the road in the snow, but his only task was to wait for the right light and be the object of a little vehicular wonder.
-That light finally came, the shutter release was clicked, and the still-warm coffee was waiting in the truck.
+The winter scene was just right as it was, it was only a matter of waiting for the overcast to thin enough to give good light.
+Passing cars slowed down to see what the guy with the tripod was doing simply standing along the road beside a snow covered cemetery.
+But my only task was to wait for the right light and be the object of a little vehicular wonder.
+Eventually, that light finally came over the graveyard, the shutter release was pressed, and the still-warm coffee was still waiting in the truck.

 Up Next: Roll Your Own #13972